Identify and address potential impacts

 The suppliers’ engagement process is supported by Supply4Galp platform, which serves as a direct communication channel with the Galp Group, enabling better integration and management of suppliers into Group’s ecosystem.
 Current and potential suppliers can consult open opportunities, participate in tenders, manage contracts, monitor performance evaluation, access to supporting materials, among other features.

 Through local recruitment and procurement of goods and services, Galp contributes to the improvement of living conditions for workers, generating direct, indirect, and induced impacts on employment.
-In 2024, Galp 85% of total procurement in 2024 was sourced locally.
+In 2025, Galp 79% of total procurement was sourced locally.
 This approach underscores Galp's commitment to promoting local economic development.

 Potential impacts on own workforce